 };

-When the DP function is defined, there are corresponding multilingual texts in the product information.
-Here, use the Strings tool under src/i18n
+During the function definition, a DP already has multilingual texts in the product information.
+In the following example, the Strings tool in src/i18n

 import React from "react";